syncfusion-content/ej2-react-docs/ej2-react/grid/hierarchy-grid.md

 While expanding the child Grid, the `detailDataBound` event will be triggered.
 In this event, based on the EmployeeID column value of parent row data, filter the equally matched data from the `childGrid` datasource using the `DataManager` plugin and bind the filtered data as a datasource to the `childGrid`.
 This can be demonstrated by the following sample.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/hierarchy-grid-cs7/app/index.jsx %}
+{% include code-snippet/grid/hierarchy-grid-cs7/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/hierarchy-grid-cs7/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/hierarchy-grid-cs7/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/hierarchy-grid-cs7/app/index.tsx %}
+{% include code-snippet/grid/hierarchy-grid-cs7/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}